evykassirer/notes/cs341/341notes.md

 ------
 missed two days of class for a conference - [see another student's notes](http://anthony-zhang.me/University-Notes/CS341/CS341.html#section-8)

-- the knapsack proof doesn't convince me (doesn't seem very rigorous), I'll look at it more later to see

 ##Oct 21

 ###Stable Marriage problem ct'd